sunknudsen/tube-manager/README.md

 # tube-manager

-## Manage YouTube (and syndicated PeerTube) videos using command line.
+## Manage YouTube videos using command line.

-This project was developed to streamline the process of managing YouTube (and syndicated PeerTube) titles, descriptions and tags.
+This project was developed to streamline the process of managing YouTube titles, descriptions and tags.

 ## I can do this by hand, why would I use tube-manager?